Posts contain affiliate links so readers can locate resources mentioned in recipes & articles. Merci.

 - Pour over the slaw and toss again.

-This coleslaw tastes best if allowed to mellow for a couple hours so cover with wrap and refrigerate until dinner time.
+This coleslaw tastes best if allowed to mellow for a couple hours so cover it with plastic wrap and refrigerate until dinner time.

 Need to feed more guests?